fpopic/sbt-docker-alpine-run-scala/README.md

-# sbt-docker-alpine-run-scala
-(PoC) Make a sbt setup to build and publish minimal docker image that can run a scala app.
+# sbt-docker + sbt-native-packager JavaAppPackaging

-Generated docker file using `sbt-docker` `docker` task looks like:
+Generated dockerfile using `docker` task looks like:

 ```dockerfile
 FROM openjdk:8-jre-alpine